1. Help Center

 Note: the Save option can be used in the case of a child measure who is itself also a parent measure, receiving data from a child measure.
 Clicking Save enables you to save data while keeping the first-level child measure open.

-Now that both variables have their data, click Edit Data.
+Now that both variables are defined and have data, click Edit / Data.

 Both variables are listed in the Data section, and the Actual Value column should reflect correct ratio values.
 If the data is incorrect you can drag to correct variables order (student numbers above teacher numbers).
 You can add target values as well, if enabled.
 Click Save when finished.